-The investment properties were revalued as at 31 December 2020 and 31 December 2019 on the basis of its open market value, which was derived by the following valuation methodologies by Savills Valuation and Professional Services Limited, an independent firm of qualified property valuers.
+The investment properties were revalued on the basis of their open market values, which were derived by the following valuation methodologies adopted by Jones Lang ŁaSalle Limited, the independent firm of qualified property valuer, as at 31 December 2022 and 31 December 2021.

-- Sales evidence on the market on comparable properties around the time of valuation; - Capitalization of the income potential using appropriate capitalisation rate, which was derived from analysis of sale transactions and the valuer's interpretation of prevailing investor requirements or expectations.
+- Sales evidence on the market on comparable properties around the time of valuation; and - Capitalization of the income potential using appropriate capitalisation rate, which was derived from analysis of sale transactions and the valuer's interpretation of prevailing investor requirements or expectations.